-In 2013, we began meeting on a regular basis at Zion Lutheran Church and invited service providers in the area to educate us on available programs and services that already exist for those living with homelessness and poverty.
-We defined our mission and vision as an organization, and decided to name the organization Shawano Area Matthew 25 after the Bible verse in the book of Matthew, chapter 25, where Jesus directs his followers to provide for the needs of those who are considered “the least of these.”
-After continued planning and paperwork, SAM25 gained its status as a non-profit 501(c)3 organization in 2013.
+The group began meeting on a regular basis and invited service providers in the area to educate us on available programs and services that already exist for those living with homelessness and poverty.
+We defined our mission and vision as an organization, and decided to name the organization Shawano Area Matthew 25 after the Bible verse in the book of Matthew, Chapter 25, where Jesus directs his followers to provide for the needs of those who are considered “the least of these.”
+After continued planning and paperwork, SAM25 was incorporated and gained its status as a non-profit 501(c)3 organization in 2014.

 In the second year of operation, from November 2016-April 2017, the shelter hired an Executive Director and again had part-time staff and volunteers to serve our guests at SAM’s House.
 Over the course of season two, the shelter served 75 unique guests (58 adults and 17 children) for a total of 1,683 nights stay.
 4,475 meals were provided over the course of the season, and the Steps to Success Program continued to develop its services linking a majority of the guests to employment and housing.

-SAM25 continues to move forward with its mission and vision.
+SAM25 continues to move forward with its Mission, Vision and Goals.
 In 2019 - 2020, SAM25 held a capital campaign for the renovation of a building located at 105 East Richmond St, Shawano.
-In October 2020, with just days to spare before the shelter season started, volunteers moved SAM25 from Green Bay St to its new home on Richmond St. The shelter opened on November 1, 2020 and has since grown to include a Resource Center (Open Mon-Thursdays all year 9am - 2pm), SAM25 Thrift Store (Open Saturdays 8am - 12pm) and a Community Health Clinic (Opening Summer, 2021.
+In October 2020, with just days to spare before the shelter season started, volunteers moved SAM25 from Green Bay St to its new home on Richmond St. The shelter opened on November 1, 2020 and has since grown to include a Resource Center (Open Mon-Friday all year 9am - 2pm), SAM25 Thrift Store (Open Thurs, Fri, Sat 8am - 3pm) and a free Community Health Clinic opened in Feb 2022.
 With a base of compassionate volunteers, board members, and staff, SAM25 will continue to reach out to those in need for years to come.